IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 5.  **Version management**: SQL script files are often used to manage versioning and updates of the extension.
 By including version-specific SQL statements in the script file, developers can handle schema modifications or data migrations required when upgrading the extension to a new version.

-6.  **Reproducibility and portability**: SQL script files provide a standardized and portable way to define the extension's structure and behavior.
+6.  **Reproducibility and portability**: SQL script files provide a standardized and portable way to define the extension's structure and behaviour.
 They can be easily shared with other developers or users, allowing them to reproduce the extension in their PostgreSQL environments.

 7.  **Documentation and reference**: SQL script files serve as a valuable source of documentation and reference for the extension.
 Developers can review the script file to understand the extension's structure, dependencies, and functionality.
 It helps in troubleshooting, maintaining, and extending the extension in the future.

-In summary, a SQL script file in PostgreSQL extensions plays a vital role in defining the extension's objects, behavior, and functionality.
+In summary, a SQL script file in PostgreSQL extensions plays a vital role in defining the extension's objects, behaviour, and functionality.
 It ensures the proper installation, initialization, and operation of the extension within the PostgreSQL database.
 It also serves as a documentation and reference source for developers working with the extension.

 ## Creating the SQL-Script File for PostgreSQL Extension:
 Writing a SQL script file is an essential part of creating a PostgreSQL extension.
-It helps developers define the objects and behavior of the extension by using SQL statements.
+It helps developers define the objects and behaviour of the extension by using SQL statements.
 Here's a quick start guide on how to write a SQL script file for creating a PostgreSQL extension:

 1.  **Define the extension's requirements:** Before writing the SQL script file, make sure you have a clear understanding of the requirements and functionality of your extension.
 Determine what objects, such as tables, functions, or data types, need to be created or modified.